-As a rebel, it’s surprisingly easy to actually miss the point of being a rebel entirely.
+As a rebel, it’s surprisingly easy (and common) to miss the point of being a rebel entirely.

 I must admit that for most of my life, I didn’t get it.
 My whole act of rebellion consisted of criticizing others, being a hater and doing my best to act in ways opposite of what people expected from me.

-I wanted to be free so badly that I actually made myself less free by not allowing myself to exhibit any behavior that I associated with “the kind of people” I was rebelling against.
-Whatever that meant 😉 (It’s a term vague enough for your mind to start including all kinds of stuff that has nothing to do with it.)
+I wanted to be free so badly that I actually made myself less free by not allowing myself to exhibit any behavior I associated with “those people” I was rebelling against.
+(Whatever that meant “those people” is a term vague enough for your mind to start including all kinds of stuff that has nothing to do with them.)

 Acceptance Vs. Resistance

-If you want to help an alcoholic clean up his act, the first thing would be to actually get him to accept that he suffers from an addiction.
-If (s)he can’t admit it to himself, then how do you accept her to solve it?
+If you want to help an alcoholic clean up his act, the first thing would be to actually find a way to get them to accept that he suffers from an addiction.
+If they can’t admit their problem to themselves, then how do you expect them to solve it?

-Similarly, if you want your act of rebellion to get you anywhere in life, you’ll first have to accept the situation as it currently is.
+Similarly, if you want your act of rebellion to contribute in any way to whatever problem you’re rebelling against, you’ll first have to accept the situation as it currently is.

 Don’t worry.
 Accepting the things you don’t like about the current situation doesn’t actually mean condoning them.
 It means not reacting to them in an unbalanced manner (hate, anger, frustration, aggression, …) because that will not do anyone any good.
 Especially not yourself.

 I’ve mostly managed to transcend such unproductive behavior over time.
 But occasionally something still manages to trigger me and drag me back to that level.
 Bureaucrats tend do a very good job at this.
 They are extremely skilled at making me think “Why don’t you get it??
 Millions of years of evolution and you still haven’t figured out the basic workings of life that even my dog understands???”